P-adic L-functions for GL(3): Introduction

 \subsection{Mahnkopf's work on algebraicity}

-The starting point of our proof is Mahnkopf's work on \eqref{eq:deligne}.
+We now describe the starting-point for our constructions, which is Mahnkopf's demonstration of a weakened form of the Algebraicity Conjecture for $n = 3$.
 He uses the Rankin--Selberg integral for $\GL_3 \times \GL_2$: taken with $\Pi$ on $\GL_3$ and an Eisenstein series on $\GL_2$, this integral computes a product of (twisted) $L$-functions for $\Pi$.

+In \cite{Mah98} Mahnkopf gave a cohomological interpretation of this integral, as we now sketch.
+We take $\Pi$ to have weight $\lambda = (a,0,-a)$, and let $V_\lambda$ be the $\GL_3$-representation of highest weight $\lambda$.
+Note in particular now that